Fecal Microbiota Transplantation Questions and Answers

 What Is Clostridium Difficile?

 Clostridium Difficile is a bacterium that can cause serious and debilitating inflammation of the colon.
 Patients can experience chronic diarrhea, dehydration, abdominal pain, and weight loss.
 It is estimated that over 30,000 Americans die every year as a result of this disease.
 This infection can come back even after one treats it successfully.
 We know that an altered intestinal microbiota is the main factor that causes recurrent C. Diff colitis and that the intestinal bacteria probably play a role in a number of other gastrointestinal diseases.

-This procedure rate for c diff is highly effective, with cure rates approaching 90-95%.
+This procedure rate for C. Diff is highly effective, with cure rates approaching 90-95%.
 The selection of a fecal transplant donor is very important to ensure both the effectiveness and safety of the transplant.
-I require the potential donors have an extensive screening to prevent transmission of infections, and I interview them to ensure they have excellent health.
+We require the potential donors have an extensive screening to prevent transmission of infections, and we interview them to ensure they have excellent health.

 Dr. Caterina Oneto Discuss FMT

 Recovery After C. Diff Procedure

 Following the procedure, Dr. Caterina Oneto asks patients to follow a special diet for the first couple of weeks after the transplant.
 This is to allow your body to recover at the rate it needs.
 Eating certain foods will make it easier for the fecal transplantation to be effective.
 Schedule your consultation online or call 212-889-5544 to book your appointment.

 We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 ADDITIONAL SERVICES YOU MAY NEED